NekoUnborn/AndrewDuggan_T3A2-A/README.md

 ### Misc Pages:
 #### Login:
 ![Login Page for mobile](./docs/wireframes/mobile/Login.png)

+The login page has been deisgned this way to suit a few different concepts.
+The main concept it is aiming to achieve is simplicity.
+By only showing the form, name of the app and a simple image, the user is not bombarded with information, and the purpose and goal of the page is made clear.
+This also links in well with the reasoning for the form to be centered on the page.
+By centering it, the form becomes the user's focus and they will complete that first.
+Once the form is complete and submitted, the page will then link to the primary home page.

+The logo and image act as a box that contains the form and breaks up the white space on the page, making the page seem more lively and aesthetically appealing.

+Another point of note on this page is that the menu or hamburger menu icon is not present.
+This was an intentional design choice to prevent users trying to navigate away from the page before logging in or signing up.
+It is assumed that a user may still try to navigate away using the URL, however authentication will be applied to counteract this aspect.
 #### Signup:
-![Signup Page for mobile](./docs/wireframes/mobile/SignUp.png)
+![Signup Page for mobile](./docs/wireframes/mobile/SignUp.png) The signup page follows almost identical reasoning as the login page.
+With only a small addition to the form as additinal information is required to sign up a user to the website.
 #### Nav Bar Page (Hamburger Menu)
 ![Mobile view on how the Hamburger menu will look](./docs/wireframes/mobile/Nav.png)

+This view is a rough idea on what the hamburger menu will look like once the user has clicked on it.
+The positioning of the ham

 <hr>